 Notice that it puts spaces between the things it prints.

 If you write two print statements, one after the other, you’ll see that the second starts printing on a fresh line rather than following on from the first.
-If that isn’t what you want, put a comma at the end of the first print:
+If that isn’t what you want, put end=' ' inside the first print:

 This will print 123 456 on a single line.